This month has just been flying by, which is great for me because I have been waiting anxiously for over a month to share my new design with you!

 The Hillside Hooded Capelet is one size fits most, and the pattern is easy to follow.
 This is a great pattern for a beginning crocheter who wants to start venturing into wearables, or for an advanced crocheter who wants a semi-mindless project to work on while watching something on the tv.
 It has simple repeats with just enough change to keep you from getting bored!

-Use the Add to Cart button below to grab your copy of the Hillside Hooded Capelet now:
+Grab your copy of the Hillside Hooded Capelet pattern below:

 I have been designing patterns like crazy over here at Straight Hooked Headquarters and there are more coming in the following weeks, so please be sure to subscribe to the Straight Awesome Newsletter and bookmark this site so you won’t miss out on the next pattern release!